fenxu/azure-powershell-docs-prod/azure/AADRM/vlatest/Set-AadrmOnboardingControlPolicy.md

 ### -SecurityGroupObjectId
 Specifies the object ID of a security group.

-The specified group restricts which users can protect content by using Rights Management.
-If you also enable license enforcement, only users that have a license assigned and are members of this specified group can protect content by using Azure Rights Management.
+The specified group restricts which users can protect content by using Rights Management.If you also enable license enforcement, only users that have a license assigned and are members of this specified group can protect content by using Azure Rights Management.

 You can use this parameter to implement a phased deployment of Azure Rights Management even if all users have a license assigned to them.

 ```yaml
 Type: Guid